queenkjuul/sm64ex-web/README.md

  * Cheats menu in Options (activate with `--cheats` or by pressing L thrice in the pause menu).
  * Support for both little-endian and big-endian save files (meaning you can use save files from both sm64-port and most emulators), as well as an optional text-based save format.

-Recent changes in Nightly have moved the save and configuration file path to `%HOMEPATH%\AppData\Roaming\sm64pc` on Windows and `$HOME/.local/share/sm64pc` on Linux.
-This behaviour can be changed with the `--savepath` CLI option.
 For example `--savepath .` will read saves from the current directory (which not always matches the exe directory, but most of the time it does);
    `--savepath '!'` will read saves from the executable directory.